 Warring States Publications

 Building on a long history of previous research and publication (for which see the Publications index page), the Project's new results, in both its fields of major concern, are being disseminated in two ways.
-One way, for current results by Project principals and by others, is its Journals, plus contributions of articles to other journals or monographs.
-The way other cumulates journal articles and other findings into books.
+On the Sinological side, besides contributing articles to other journals, the Project has its own Journal.
+Its little sister Alpha performs a like service for the New Testament branch.
+The remainder of the program is books, which in part draw on and cumulate the research represented by the journals.
 This page is about the books.

-In parallel with the Project's two journals, the books form two series, with the Sinological series further divided.
-All Project publications treat many of the source texts as accumulations rather than integral compositions: the result of a formation process rather than of a single authorial impulse.
+The books form two series, with the Sinological series further divided.
+We find that many of the source texts, both Christian and Chinese, are accumulations rather than integral compositions: the result of a formation process rather than of a single authorial impulse.
 Like authority texts in any culture, from Polynesian ancestral chants to the Constitution of the United States, they maintain their authority status by keeping current with changing needs and perceptions.
 Only if understood in this dynamic sense can their value as evidence for history be properly assessed and utilized.
-This view is more or less standard in many humanistic fields.
-It tends to be contested in both classical Sinology and in NT studies, and is thus somewhat distinctive of Project research results in both fields.
-More specifically:
+This approach to texts is more or less standard in many humanistic fields, but it tends to meet resistance precisely in the two fields with which we are concerned: classical China and early Christianity.
+As a result, the Project's conclusions about these texts and the history they imply constitute a breakthrough in both fields.

 - The New Chinese Classics